 Hour 6PYQ PracticeAttempt 6 PYQs across CBSE/JEE/NEET.
 90 sec per MCQ, 3 min per 2-marker.6 PYQs solved

-If you keep to the schedule, the chapter is fully covered by sunset with one round of PYQ exposure.
-A second pass before the exam window needs only the spectrum flashcard and the formula box, not the full chapter again.
+Keep to the schedule and the chapter is fully covered by evening.
+A second pass before the exam needs only the spectrum flashcard and the formula box.

 • Kept: Displacement current derivation, the full Ampere-Maxwell statement, the seven-band EM spectrum, energy density and momentum formulae.

-• Trimmed: Some of the historical narrative around Hertz's experiment was condensed but not removed.
+• Trimmed: Some historical narrative around Hertz's experiment was condensed but not removed.

-• Removed: No major topic removed from this chapter in the latest NCERT print.
+• Removed: No major topic removed from this chapter in the 2026-27 NCERT print.

-These are the five formulae that account for every numerical ever asked from this chapter in CBSE, JEE Main, and NEET.
-The full master table with dimensional checks is on the Collegedunia Formula Sheet.
+These five formulae cover every numerical asked from this chapter across CBSE, JEE Main, and NEET.

 QuantityFormula